- How much money do I need to participate in CSU International Programs?

 Q. When is my balance due?

-A. The balance of your prepaid cost, after payment of the $500 deposit, is due on May 1 for Academic Year programs and November 1 for Calendar Year programs.
+A. The balance of the cost due to CSU IP, after payment of the $500 deposit, is due on May 1 for Academic Year programs and November 1 for Calendar Year programs.

 Q. Where can I make a payment?